-- Hazardous materials surveys to be completed. - Materials to be removed prior to demolition - Registers and waste disposal requirements as per SafeWork NSW, EPA and NSWEPA requirements for removal, storage, transport and disposal. - General site wastes -use one bin system and sort in contractor's yard to produce quantities of material for recycling, reuse, disposal etc. - Empty drums are to be taken off-site for disposal. - Empty drums shall be crushed prior to recycling/disposal. - Do not overfill skip bins.
+- Hazardous materials surveys to be completed. - Registers and waste disposal requirements as per SafeWork NSW, EPA and NSWEPA requirements for removal, storage, transport and disposal. - General site wastes -use one bin system and sort in contractor's yard to produce quantities of material for recycling, reuse, disposal etc. - Empty drums are to be taken off-site for disposal. - Empty drums shall be crushed prior to recycling/disposal. - Do not overfill skip bins.
 Provide plenty for use.
 Cover where potential for windblown litter.